michaelpatrickpurcell/xix/README.md

 Add the strike card to your one of your hands.
 If the strike card is face down, add it to your closed hand.
 Otherwise, add it to your open hand.

 Place your hand card in the strike row.
 If your hand card is in your closed hand, then place it face down.
-If your hand card is from your open hand, then place it face up.
+If your hand card is in your open hand, then place it face up.

 After you have completed the draft, you will play another exchange.
 Whoever lost the previous exchange will lead the first trick in the next exchange.